eniac/flamingo/README.md

 # Flamingo

-Flamingo is a system for secure aggregation built for private federated learning.
+Flamingo is a system built for privacy-preserving federated learning, where individual training weights are aggregated using secure aggregation.
 This implementation accompanies our [paper](https://eprint.iacr.org/2023/486) by Yiping Ma, Jess Woods, Sebastian Angel, Antigoni Polychroniadou and Tal Rabin at IEEE S&P (Oakland) 2023.

 WARNING: This is an academic proof-of-concept prototype and is not production-ready.